 All required repairs for the device will be processed by the Seymour Public Schools Technical Support Department.
 DO NOT attempt to repair the device yourself.
 Damaged devices should be brought to the school IT Department to initiate the repair process.
 In the case of loss/theft, a police report should be filed by the parent/guardian.
 A copy of the police report should be provided to the school Principal.

 School district protection is available for students and parents to cover their device replacement/repair in the event of theft, loss, or accidental damage.
 There will be an annual protection cost for each device with a maximum cost of four (4) devices per family.
 This plan will include replacement and repairs for covered damages or loss.
 The actual annual cost will be specified in the applicable School District Assigned Device Protection Plan form.

 It will not cover intentional damages or a loss not accompanied by a police report, in which case the student/parent will be responsible for full replacement, or repairs, up to the value of the device as specified in the applicable "School District Assigned Device Protection Plan" form.
 Intentional damage will be determined by the District and/or Insurance Company.
 Excessive claims, as determined by the District, may result in loss of device privileges.

-Parents will need to purchase this insurance through the school before the student is allowed to check out a device, or have indicated that they elect to decline the offered device insurance, in which case they assume full financial responsibility for the District assigned device including theft, loss or any damages.
+Parents will need to purchase this plan through the school before the student is allowed to check out a device, or have indicated that they elect to decline the offered device protection plan, in which case they assume full financial responsibility for the District assigned device including theft, loss or any damages.